 - Enforcing tagging policies

 - Identifying unused instances

 - Allocating support charges

 While many cloud management platforms will offer cost management, more comprehensive tools can help you get even more bang for your buck.
 Unified solutions that can provide cloud security, as well as automation, provide a more holistic approach to cloud cost management.
 CloudCheckr, for example, offers continuous monitoring, proactive alerting, and automated remediation to recognize infrastructure vulnerabilities and threats before they become costly data breaches.

 A CMP can facilitate automated optimization and drive operational efficiencies, making these tasks easier to execute as environments scale.
 With a well-rounded cloud cost optimization toolkit, organizations can take the first step to lowering their AWS bill.

 Explore how CloudCheckr offers cost and expense management for cloud environments to help you reduce your monthly spend.
-Next week, we’ll share tips on leveraging consolidated billing and tagging to reduce costs.
+In part 2, we share tips on leveraging consolidated billing and tagging to reduce costs.